networkx/networkx/doc/reference/classes/index.rst

 .. note::
-   NetworkX guarantees that the order of nodes and edges reflects the order in which they were added, provided that the graph is used with CPython 3.7 or later, where insertion order is a language guarantee.
-This ordering is preserved across all base graph types and is considered part of the NetworkX API contract.
+   NetworkX guarantees that the order of nodes and edges reflects the order in which they were added across all base graph types, provided that the graph is used with CPython 3.7.
+Prior to this version, order preservation is not guaranteed.

-   In earlier versions of Python or alternative Python implementations, insertion order is not guaranteed.

 Graph Views
 ===========